- Online: February, July

 In the Master of Global Development, you will study six core subjects and choose additional elective subjects from eight main areas of global development, including: Development and Conservation; Disaster Resilience and Natural Resource Management; Public Health; Sustainable Development Planning and Policy; Indigenous Futures; Governance and Social Change; Development Leadership and Management; and the Development Researcher.
 Tailor your studies to suit your interests and career goals by specialising or combining knowledge from these eight areas.

 Put your knowledge and skills to the test by choosing to undertake either an individual research project or a domestic or international internship that will expand your professional network.
 If you choose to take on the small-scale research project, you will learn how to plan and conduct reliable, evidence-based field studies and execute substantial research through key methods, techniques and tools.
 In the industry-based internship, you’ll not only increase your professional development, but you’ll also develop leadership skills by partnering with leading global organisations.

 Finish your Master of Global Development faster.
 With credit for previous study, you can finish your degree in less than two years.
 Finish 6 months sooner if you have a Bachelor or Graduate Certificate in a related discipline, or 1 year sooner if you have a Bachelor (Honours) or Graduate Diploma in a related discipline.

-Create a brighter future.
+Create a brighter future for those around you.
 JCU Master of Global Development graduates have the strong intercultural competencies and self-reflexivity required to work effectively and ethically in developing countries.

 View the Handbook for a detailed overview of available subjects.